2400030948/campuslens/README.md

 # CampusLens

-CampusLens is a college discovery and comparison MVP for the **AI Software Engineer Internship**, selected role **Full Stack Engineer**, and selected track **Track A — College Discovery Platform**.
+CampusLens is a college discovery and comparison MVP.
 It is built on the existing Next.js App Router frontend.
 The application supports server-side college search, filtering, sorting, pagination, detailed college pages, and two- or three-college comparison while preserving the original editorial academic visual system.

 ## Features